LautaMedia/YBoard/README.md

 # YBoard
 The once to be board software for Ylilauta.
 Might not always be open source.

-Code style is PSR-1/PSR-2, please follow that.
+PHP code style is PSR-1/PSR-2.
+JavaScript code style is also mimicked from PSR.

 Sorry about the code completely lacking in comments.

 ## Automatic dev environment